aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}
 # Email Conversion and Rendering Tutorials for Aspose.Email Java

 If you need to **convert EML to MSG** quickly and retain every attachment, formatting detail, and metadata, you’re in the right place.
-In this guide we’ll walk through the most common scenarios for **Aspose.Email conversion**, explain why developers choose this library, and show you how to render emails to HTML or MHTML when needed.
+In this guide we’ll walk through the most common scenarios for **Aspose.Email conversion**, explain why developers choose this library, and show you how to render emails to HTML, MHTML, or PDF when needed.
 By the end you’ll be able to integrate reliable email conversion into any Java application.

 ## Quick Answers
 - **What does “convert eml to msg” actually do?**
   It transforms an EML file (standard RFC‑822 format) into a Microsoft Outlook MSG file while preserving attachments, headers, and rich‑text content.
 - **Do I need a license?**
   A temporary or full Aspose.Email license is required for production use; a free trial works for evaluation.
 - **Can the library handle email attachments?**